MyOCGrunkleStanLee/Gladiatorial_Tasks/README.md

 - In your terminal, navigate to the downloaded folder.
 Then run the following command:
     - Windows: `py main.py`
     - Unix/macOS: `python3 main.py`
+- To run the game just click the application .exe file and if everything is correct the game should run
 ---

 ## Problem being addressed